Best Modular Kitchen Manufacturer in Gurgaon 2026: 15-Point Checklist Before You Buy

 13. Pricing transparency and itemised quotation The quote should break down: carcass cost, shutter cost, hardware cost (with brand names), countertop (if included), accessories, installation, and GST - as separate line items.
 A single “package price” without breakdown makes it impossible to compare with other manufacturers or to understand what you are paying for.

-14. Payment terms and milestones Standard industry practice is 40–50% advance on order confirmation, 40% after design approval/before manufacturing, and 10–20% after installation.
-Be cautious of manufacturers demanding 80–100% advance — you lose leverage if quality issues arise during installation.
+14. Payment terms and milestones Standard industry practice is 40 to 50% advance on order confirmation, 40% after design approval/before manufacturing, and 10 to 20% after installation.
+Be cautious of manufacturers demanding 80 to 100% advance - you lose leverage if quality issues arise during installation.

 15. Timeline commitment with penalty clause Ask: “What is your guaranteed installation date, and what happens if you miss it?”
 A confident manufacturer provides a written timeline and may offer a discount or compensation for delays beyond the committed date.